DE

 • Traffic from AI-integrated browsers (e.g., Microsoft Edge with the integrated Copilot)

-• Copied links that users click on from AI answers
+• Copied links that users click from AI responses

-AI Traffic can actively occur when users click on links from an AI answer.
-Additionally, there is passive traffic when AI systems crawl pages to prepare content for their models.
+AI Traffic can be generated actively by users when they click links in an AI response.
+In addition, there is passive traffic when AI systems crawl pages to process content for their models.

-When a user clicks a link from an AI answer, the browser automatically sends a so-called referrer.
+When a user clicks a link from an AI response, the browser automatically sends a so-called referrer.
 This information indicates which page the user is coming from.
-In GA4, this information appears under “new generated traffic” as “Referral”, for example, with the source perplexity or claude.
+In GA4, this appears in the “newly generated traffic” tab as “Referral,” for example with the source perplexity or claude.

-ChatGPT has been automatically appending “?utm_source=chatgpt.com” to links in its answers for a while.
-This means that this AI Traffic appears in Google Analytics not as a Referral but as a separate source marked with UTM—making it easier and cleaner to identify than pure Referral traffic.
+For some time now, ChatGPT has automatically appended “?utm_source=chatgpt.com” to links it outputs in responses.
+This means that this AI Traffic appears in Google Analytics not as a referral, but as its own source with UTM tagging - and is therefore easier and cleaner to identify than plain referral traffic.

-However, Perplexity or other AI systems do not necessarily do this.
-This traffic is often only recognizable through the referrer.
+Perplexity or other AI systems do not necessarily do this.
+This traffic is often only identifiable via the referrer.

-Making AI Traffic visible in GA4 - Explorative data analysis
+AI Traffic in GA4 - Make exploratory data analysis visible

-The exploratory data analysis in GA4 offers the most flexible option to evaluate AI Traffic specifically.
-Unlike standard reports, you can freely combine your own dimensions, filters, and segments here.
+Exploratory data analysis in GA4 offers the most flexible way to evaluate AI Traffic in a targeted manner.
+Unlike in standard reports, you can freely combine your own dimensions, filters, and segments here.

-To do this, create a new empty data analysis, add a dimension, and optionally one or more metrics:
+To do this, create a new empty data exploration and add a dimension and, if desired, one or more metrics:

 Dimension --> Session – Source/Medium